 She has Besties that are African American, Caucasian, mixed race, you name it.
 Friends of all colors and backgrounds that she goes to birthday parties with, plays with, spends the night with, and has over to our house as much as she possibly can.

 And she is a different person as a result.
 Instead of just listening to Mom and Dad’s Bon Iver playing or her beloved Taylor Swift, she comes home from sleep overs and downloads Beyonce’ and Rihanna onto our joint I-Tunes account.
 She watches different movies when she is with friends of different races.
 She learns about things she would not have encountered in our mostly white family.

 And you know what?
 We are all better for being introduced to these cultural differences.

 It turns out I really like Rihanna’s music too.
-And Daddy Day Care is hilarious.
+And Daddy Day Care

 I just wish it was as easy for me to break down the walls with the parents as it is for my daughter to do so with her young friends.